1

 Psychology Assistants typically hold a bachelor's degree and work in clinical environments supporting licensed psychologists.
 Psychology Interns are usually graduate students seeking hands-on experience during their training.
 While both roles involve supporting psychological services, Assistants often have more responsibilities in clinical settings, whereas Interns focus on gaining academic and research experience.

-What does a psych assistant do?
+What can an assistant psychologist do?

 What Is a Psychology Assistant?